 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Bucknell University.
+Applicants require very good grades in high school to get into Bucknell.
 The average high school GPA of the admitted freshman class at Bucknell University was 3.54 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-The school ranks #0 in Pennsylvania for highest average GPA.
+The school ranks #21 in Pennsylvania for highest average GPA.
 Even with a competitive GPA, admission to Bucknell will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|